|Team Leader Profile||

 |Age: is that physical or mental?, They differ considerably|

-Planned Trips: Philippines disaster recovery project is in
+Planned Trips: Having Just completed a disaster recovery project

 Started with Habitat: 2005

 Certificate in Outdoor First Aid OFA1: Outdoor First

 OFA2: Outdoor First Aid Emergency Incident Management (J/500/4376) Cert No. OFA 10/1580

 I was born hundreds of years ago in the UK and live in Yorkshire.
 I migrate back to my home county of Kent on a regular basis taking life as it comes.

 I spent most of my early life chasing the material dream.
 By the age of 37 I had achieved it, or so I thought.
 Then after a couple of life changing events I realised that life was not all it's cracked up to be.
 Materialism was left behind and in it's place came time to enjoy life.
 Life was no longer an emergency.

 At that point I was the operations director for a national company, I resigned as it was no longer fun.
 I used to deal with the oil industry and loved it, but the late eighties were not a good time for businesses here in the UK.
 I moved into the property sector and set up a small management company dealing with residential lettings in Southern England. and the rest as they say is history.